 Where is Language Camp West located?

 The camp is located in The Valley House on Achill Island in County Mayo.
 Achill is connected to the mainland by a bridge.
-It is an approximate one hour drive from either Castlebar or Westport, via Newport and Mulranny.
+It is an approximate one hour drive from Castlebar, via Newport and Mulranny.

 I am driving my son/daughter to camp, how do I get there?

 Driving directions can be found online here: http://www.languagecampwest.ie/Directions-LCW.pdf

 What time do I drop off or pick up students to the camp?

 Please drop off students to The Valley House, Achill Island, Co.
 Mayo between 5:30pm and 6:30pm on the first day of camp.
 On the departure date, students should be picked up any time between 8:30am and 11am.
 Supervision cannot be guaranteed for students who arrive earlier or who stay on past the pick-up time – please be sure to arrive within the times mentioned.

 Bus ticket booking will be available online from early May 2020.
 All course participants will be notified and will be able to book a bus ticket online or call us to book over the phone.

 Can I book a bus closer to the time of the course?

 You can, but we cannot guarantee a last minute place on the bus.
 It is best to book the bus by early May to guarantee a spot.